by Neil Bauman, Ph.D.

 Listening to low-level music (just loud enough to hear) may also have a beneficial effect on your tinnitus.
 You may find that the music masks your tinnitus so it doesn’t bother you while you are listening to it.
 And if you are really lucky, you may find that residual inhibition kicks in, such that after you stop listening to the music, you discover to your joy that your tinnitus is now at a much lower level, or even disappears for awhile.

-If you want to learn more about noise and tinnitus, the many things that can trigger tinnitus, or more about a number of things you can do to help bring your tinnitus under control, check out my book, When Your Ears Ring—Cope with Your Tinnitus—Here’s How.
+If you want to learn more about noise and tinnitus, the many things that can trigger tinnitus, or more about a number of things you can do to help bring your tinnitus under control, check out my book, Take Control of Your Tinnitus.